 - Total Fee for Late Renewal: $400 ($300 + $100)

-The State FY 2014 Pesticide Product Renewal Forms and Directions were sent to Registrants in early May of 2013 and were due by 06/30/2013.
-All product registrations that were not renewed 06/30/2013 are subject to a $100 late fee per each different EPA Registration number; consequently, all State FY 2014 RENEWALS (not new registrations) are now subject to $300 Renewal Fee + $100 Late Fee = $400 Fee per different U.S. EPA Registration Number.
-See the above outline of pesticide product registration fees for more information.
+All product registrations that are not renewed 06/30/2014 are subject to a $100 late fee per each different EPA Registration number.
+Please note that after June 30, 2014 State FY 2015 RENEWALS (not new registrations) are subject to $300 Renewal Fee + $100 Late Fee = $400 Fee per different U.S. EPA Registration Number.
+See the above outline of pesticide product registration fees for more information

 As outline in the Directions of the Renewal Cover Letter , completed pesticide product renewal forms must be sent to the lockbox address below.
 Do NOT submit them to the Department address above.
 Please allow sufficient time for the delivery of renewal applications through the U.S.P.S. and courier services.